 Christopher Nolan is not the type of filmmaker to make directly introspective works.
 His films are plot machines, theme factories, set piece engines.
 They are skyscrapers, huge and gleaming.
 But even skyscrapers have an architect who poured their soul into the design, and so several Nolan films can feel personal despite their grand cinematic ambitions.

-The Prestige is the story of two competing magicians who sacrifice themselves in different, but mirrored ways, each performance for the sake of entertainment.
-Both are obsessed creators who can only achieve their vision by conquering the impossible, and both find a way.
-And in this, I think Nolan pays scathing tribute to his perfectionist muse: What he creates costs him his soul, but the result is true magic.
+The Prestige is the story of two competing magicians who sacrifice themselves in different, but mirrored ways.
+Both are obsessed creators who can only achieve their vision by conquering the impossible.
+Both find a way, but only at great loss of the self.
+Through this, Nolan pays scathing tribute to his perfectionist muse: What he creates costs him his soul, but the result is true magic.
 In many ways, it’s Nolan’s Mulholland Drive: part angry screed against the soul-sucking Hollywood machine; part recognition of its all-consuming power.
-In short, I’m not sure there will ever be a more self-reflective film in Nolan’s canon than The Prestige.
+In short, there will never be a more self-reflective film in Nolan’s canon than The Prestige.

 The film opens near the end of the nonlinear timeline with the death of Angier, plunging into a tank and drowning, with Borden taking the blame for the murder despite apparently having nothing to do with it.
-And thus Borden is sentenced to death; the escalating feud reaching its apex.
+And thus Borden is sentenced to death; the escalating feud reaching its apex: a death traded for a death.
 The movie then hops back in time to show us how we got there.

 This framing device sets up a terrific series of connected dualities between the two magicians: Failures and successes and fixations that all provide breadcrumbs for one of the most narratively satisfying conclusions to any film you’ll ever watch.
 It’s the best possible version of a puzzle box story — the clues really were right in front of us and really do point to paradigm-shifting surprises.
 Almost like a magic trick!
 To quote my good friend and podcast co-host Brian who declared it his #3 favorite movie of all time back in 2013: